Frequently Asked Questions

 Q: I need proof or verification of my hours at the end of my shift.
 Will I receive a verification letter?

-A: The Volunteer Resources department does not provide letters/letterhead/forms to verify service time.
-If you need something signed, you must bring your own form or paperwork, which we will be happy to sign at the end of your shift.
-Additionally, you can access an official report on your hours through your VolunteerHub account.
+Additionally, you can access an official report on any warehouse, garden, or kitchen hours (not mobile pantry) through your volunteer account.
 In the drop-down menu of your account, select “view hours”.
 On that page select the orange “view hour history button”, select the date range you’d like to see and select “update” to see a printable report of your hours.
 If you are seeking proof of your hours for court-mandated community service restitution, please see our guidelines for community service here.

 Q: Can we take photos while volunteering?